 E-1 GENERAL

-The test method described in this Annex is based on an inertia dynamometer test.
-Alternatively the tests may be carried out on a test vehicle or on a rolling road test bench provided that the same test conditions are achieved and the same parameters measured as in the inertia dynamometer test.
+The test method described in this annex is based on an inertia dynamometer test.
+Alternatively, the tests may be carried out on a test vehicle or on a rolling road test bench provided that the same test conditions are achieved and the same parameters measured as in the inertia dynamometer test.

 E-2 TEST EQUIPMENT